AbhishekNagar1/Cross-Platform-RAM-Dump-Tool-for-Digital-Forensics/README.md

 1. Ensure the required permissions are granted before execution.
 2. The tool is optimized for `Windows` and `Linux (ParrotOS, Kali)` but can be extended for other platforms with minor modifications.
 3. For questions or issues, feel free to contact the project contributors.
+4. For running this tool through `USB Drive`.
+Firstly your USB Drive should be empty and have storgae more than your computers physical memory.
+Now add `RAM Dumper` folder to your USB drive along with `autorun.INF` and `StartApp.bat` files into your USB drive and then then click on `StartApp.bat` file to start `RAM Dump tool`.
+After clicking it will ask for `run as administrator` two times.
+So, you have to allow and wait for some minutes your RAM Dump will be completed and will stored in your USB Drive.

 ---